porrige51122/Pond/README.md

    * Move your mouse across the water and leave little waves.
  * ⏺ Shape ⏺
    * The pond has banks to show that the pond isn't endless.
 It is contained. contained by you!
-   * From here we have a random assortment of grass and cattails and rocks
+   * From here we have a random assortment of grass and cattails and more!
  * 🎶 Music 🎶
    * No relaxation is perfect without some optional Lo-Fi tunes in the background